stormpath/stormpath-sdk-node/docs/app/views/caching.md

-## CACHING
+## Caching

-The caching mechanism enables us to store the state of an already accessed resource in a cache store.
+The caching mechanism enables you to store the state of an already accessed resource in a cache store.
- If we accessed the resource again and the data inside the cache hasn’t yet expired, we would get the resource directly from the cache store.
+ If you accessed the resource again and the data inside the cache hasn’t yet expired, you would get the resource directly from the cache store.
-  By doing so, we can reduce network traffic and still have access to some of the resources even if there is a connectivity problem with `Stormpath`.
+  By doing so, you can reduce network traffic and still have access to some of the resources even if there is a connectivity problem with `Stormpath`.
   Be aware, however, that when using a persistent cache store like `Redis`, if the data changes quickly on `Stormpath` and the `TTL` and `TTI` are set to a large value,